asamorini/navision.rappo/README.md

 # navision.rappo
-Once activated, reports will appear at each screen
+Once activated, reports will appear at each screen (the first time you access the Navision page, then it remains active until the session expires)
 - total the hours per day
 - an additional column is displayed with the "Notes" field of the report